 When it came time to look for an internship, there were no other options for me than IT companies.
 I had a great desire to try a position in which I could pursue my own professional development.
 At the end of the application process I didn’t get an internship, but an actual job from Leadin, which Gofore later bought.
 It was truly a dream come true.
 My whole application process was long and at times really challenging and I really know how it tests your self-confidence.
 But if you have a clear goal and you are able to use feedback for self-reflection, you are very unlikely to fail.

 Still today, almost my entire family is in the technology industry: my two brothers are Software Developers and my dad is a Project Manager.
 I enjoy my work every day because my projects vary a lot: from sector to sector, from one industry to another.
 My work is all about understanding the users’ needs and that is my passion.

 In my opinion you can end up in tech-industry through many different ways.
 After all, my studies hardly emphasized this area, actually vice versa: traditional materials were still popular.
 I don’t think you need to know everything about the field in advance.
 Even though my mindset was towards tech-industry, I knew little about the industry itself.
 I just learned it through practice and dived deep into unknown.
 My best advice is just to be brave, curious and just do your best.

 A failure I learned from: Long recruitment processes and many no-responses.
 Through failures and feedback, I got an idea of the direction in which I should develop myself.
 Honest and objective self-reflection was the most valuable skill that I learned from the recruitment processes.

-Read the previous part of this blog series here:
+Read the previous part of this Women in tech blog series here: